dds-bridge/dds/dds.md

 </tr>
 </tbody>
 </table>
+Note: mode no longer always has this effect internally in DDS.
+We think mode is no longer useful, and we may use it for something else in the future.
+If you think you need it, let us know!

 “Reuse” means “reuse the transposition table from the previous run with the same thread number”.
 For mode = 2 it is the responsibility of the programmer using the DLL to ensure that reusing the table is safe in the actual situation.
-Example: Deal is the same, except for deal.first.
-Trump suit is the same.
+Example: Deal is the same, except for `deal.first`.
+The Trump suit is the same.

 1<sup>st</sup> call, East leads: `SolveBoard(deal, -1, 1, 1, &fut, 0), deal.first=1`